While glmmTMB is primarily designed for maximum

 vector of prior codes

-in the Makefilelist of parameter vectors? or prior_p1
+make-enum in the Makefilelist of parameter vectors? or prior_p1,

 more than two parameters?
 What about non-scalar parameters, e.g. Wishart